magentabusiness/magentabusiness.github.io/_includes/templates/install/azure/using.md

 - **Tenant Administrator**: tenant@thingsboard.org / tenant
 - **Customer User**: customer@thingsboard.org / customer

 In case of any issues you can examine service logs for errors.
-For example to see ThingsBoard node logs execute the following command:
+For example to see IoT Hub node logs execute the following command:

 ```
 kubectl logs -f tb-node-0